“You can discover more about a person in an hour of play than in a year of conversation.”

 - #3—Write!
 Write like there is no tomorrow.
 Because one of these days there won’t be one.
 Elliott set the goal of writing 1,000 words each day.
 More important, it was a goal with a reward: he wouldn’t allow himself “a perk” until that 1K goal had been achieved.
 This also means having a means of showing progress: a timeline, a chart, a bar graph with daily performance recorded—and rewarded.

 - #4—Rhetoric.
 By which I mean teaching.
 In this “new normal”, the way the I’ve been a delivery system, a mechanism for information exchange, will obviously be different, and may challenge me in new ways—just as the shift from 35mm slides in carousel trays went the way of the T-Rex and I found myself in the Land of PowerPoint.
 And now even that seems to be shifting into technical areas beyond my (current) skill set.
 To be successful in this job, it will be necessary to “interact” with students differently, which does not mean the sacrifice of inter-personal contact—it seems to me.
 How will I identify those new ways and how will I assess their success?

 - #5—Bring the Agincourt Project to some sort of “fruition”.
 But I have no idea what that may entail.

-And so I’m reading books and articles in the area of “narrative research” — “Narrative research is a term that subsumes a group of approaches that in turn rely on the written or spoken words or visual representation of individuals.
+And so I’m reading books and articles in the area of “narrative research” — “Narrative research is a term that subsumes a group of approaches which in turn rely on the written or spoken words or visual representation of individuals.
 These approaches typically focus on the lives of individuals as told through their own stories” — and learning a great deal about character and its development.
 After all, Agincourt would be merely a chess set of physical forms if there were not someone there to move them.

-And once again I am off in a region unknown to me, a diversion from all those bulleted points above and an easy excuse for not fulfilling them.
+And once again I am happily off in a region unknown to me, a diversion from all those bulleted points above and an easy excuse for not fulfilling them.